Secure Shell: Version 1

-In 1995, Tatu Ylönen, a researcher at Helsinki University of Technology, Finland, designed the first version of the protocol (now called SSH-1) prompted by a password-sniffing attack at his university network.
+In 1995, Tatu Ylönen, a researcher at Helsinki University of Technology in Finland designed the first version of the protocol (now called SSH-1) prompted by a password-sniffing attack at his university network.
 The goal of SSH was to replace the earlier rlogin, TELNET, FTP and rsh protocols, which did not provide strong authentication nor guarantee confidentiality.
+He chose the port number 22 because it is between telnet (port 23) and ftp (port 21).

 Ylönen released his implementation as freeware in July 1995, and the tool quickly gained in popularity.
 Towards the end of 1995, the SSH user base had grown to 20,000 users in fifty countries.

 In December 1995, Ylönen founded SSH Communications Security to market and develop SSH.
 The original version of the SSH software used various pieces of free software, such as GNU libgmp, but later versions released by SSH Communications Security evolved into increasingly proprietary software.

 It was estimated that by 2000 the number of users had grown to 2 million.

 Version 2

-"Secsh" was the official Internet Engineering Task Force's (IETF) name for the IETF working group responsible for version 2 of the SSH protocol.
-In 2006, a revised version of the protocol, SSH-2, was adopted as a standard.
-This version is incompatible with SSH-1.
-SSH-2 features both security and feature improvements over SSH-1.
-Better security, for example, comes through Diffie–Hellman key exchange and strong integrity checking via message authentication codes.
+In 2006, after being discussed in a working group named "secsh", a revised version of the SSH protocol, SSH-2 was adopted as a standard.
+This version offers improved security and new features, but is not compatible with SSH-1.
+For example, it introduces new key-exchange mechanisms like Diffie–Hellman key exchange, improved data integrity checking via message authentication codes like MD5 or SHA-1, which can be negotiated between client and server.
+SSH-2 also adds stronger encryption methods like AES which eventually replaced weaker and compromised ciphers from the previous standard like 3DES.
 New features of SSH-2 include the ability to run any number of shell sessions over a single SSH connection.
-Due to SSH-2's superiority and popularity over SSH-1, some implementations such as libssh (v0.8.0+), Lsh and Dropbear support only the SSH-2 protocol.
+Due to SSH-2's superiority and popularity over SSH-1, some implementations such as libssh (v0.8.0+), Lsh and Dropbear eventually supported only the SSH-2 protocol.